nmichel/bloom/README.md

 ## Inheritance

 A class can inherit another (or several).
 The former is called "derived class", while the latter is said to be the "base class".
 A derived class can redefine (or override) some methods of base classes.
 When a method is called on an object, the version of the method called depends on real type of the object.

 A overridden method can call a base class's version, with _self:super()()_.
+By providing a class when calling _super_, one can indicate which base class version of the method must be called, e.g. _self:super(inherit.advanced.OtherDerived)()_.

 ### Simple example